Introduction

 For example

-• src/test/resources/BasicsDocTest-verify_file_approved_path-approved.yamlsrc/test/resources/BasicsDocTest-verify_file_approved_path-received.yaml
+• src/test/resources/BasicsDocTest-approve_file_approved_path-approved.yamlsrc/test/resources/BasicsDocTest-approve_file_approved_path-received.yaml

-• src/test/resources/BasicsDocTest-verify_file_approved_path.yamlsrc/test/resources/BasicsDocTest-verify_file_approved_path-received.yaml.
+• src/test/resources/BasicsDocTest-approve_file_approved_path.yamlsrc/test/resources/BasicsDocTest-approve_file_approved_path-received.yaml.

 Java